Kjili/boardgame-quickrules/root.rst

   | quest suits need to match your clearing
   | exhausting the torch allows you to take the action on your character card
   | gets a point for each hostile piece removed during battle (warriors, buildings and tokens)
+  | resting repairs and refreshes the broken items, it does not refresh the unbroken ones; repairing with a hammer does not refresh an item
   | **items**:
   | - exhausting an item flips it face down (and moves it from its track to the satchel), refreshing it flips it face up, damaging it puts it in the damaged slot, repairing it puts it in the satchel or its track
   | - teapots, coins and bags are put face up in their respective item tracks when gained, they are not exhausted